Make sense of your DNA

 Vitamins

-Panels for genes that synthesize, activate, transport, or utilize vitamins.
+Panels for genes that synthesize, activate, transport, or use vitamins.

 14 panels